 Hippocrates called this herb a “medicine chest,” and new evidence suggests he was right.
 A study conducted by Israeli scientists showed that a commercially available elderberry extract, called Sambucol, can suppress the growth of influenza viruses in lab dishes.
 The same research team reported that patients given the extract recovered faster.
 Though no one knows exactly how elderberry works, its potent antioxidants may enhance immune function.

-Worth a try for: Preventing and easing the symptoms of influenza.
+Worth a try for: Preventing and easing the INVALID ARTICLE ID.